saezlab/Factor_COSMOS/MOFA_to_COSMOS.md

 can simply run “python3” the terminal to make sure its installed or be automatically redirected to the windows store page if it’s not.
-Then, you can run “python3 -m pip install –user mofapy2” in a terminal to instal the module to python3.
+Then, you can run “python3 -m pip install –user mofapy2” in a terminal to install the module to python3.

 ``` r
 for(i in c(5:15,20,length(unique(mofa_ready_data$sample)))){